 The nature of emergency response dictates that emergency weather stations must be easy to deploy and operate, endure rough handling and harsh conditions, and provide reliable, site-specific weather data.

 WEATHERPAK® is the only weather station that meets the requirements of Hazmat/WMD response operations and withstands the associated rigors.
-It is impervious to airborne chemicals, designed to be deployed in or near the hot zone, and meets or exceeds MIL-STD-810 (Environmental), MIL-STD-461 and MIL-STD-462 (RFI/EMI).
+It is impervious to airborne chemicals and designed to be deployed in or near the hot zone.

 In either case, site-specific weather data can be viewed on the display screen and simultaneously fed to plume dispersion software (CAMEO®*/ALOHA®*, PEAC-WMD®**, COBRA, etc.).
 These programs graphically display a chemical plume overlaid on a map of the immediate vicinity, which allows Incident Command to make confident decisions based on reliable data.

-WEATHERPAK measures wind speed and direction (every second), temperature, humidity, barometric pressure, and optionallygamma radiation.
+WEATHERPAK measures wind speed and direction (every second), temperature, humidity, and barometric pressure.
 Then it computes the values prescribed by the US EPA to properly update a plume model.
 The data is then transmitted to a computer from one to five miles line-of-sight via radio.